sschu48/senior-design/rf.md

 - Frequency is $5.8 GHz$ which is too fast to see on device like oscilloscope
 - Waveform is modulated data: **OFDM** = hudnreds of subcarriers turning on/off

-4. Induced current in antenna
+### 4. Induced current in antenna
 - Electric field oscillates free electrons inside antenna
 - Voltage is induced in **driven element**
 - Parasitic elements reinforce forward beam

-5. Signal is fed through coax
+### 5. Signal is fed through coax

-6. Low Noise Amplificatino (LNA)
+### 6. Low Noise Amplificatino (LNA)
 - Noise amplifier will need to boost the weak signal
 - Preserves **Signal-to-noise ratio (SNR)**

-Once the signal is sent through an LNA it will amplify the voltage to $~0.1-1 V$ peak.
-LNA gain provides $~+30dB \to x31.6$ in voltage.
+Once the signal is sent through an LNA it will amplify the voltage to ~0.1-1 V peak.
+LNA gain provides ~+30dB \to x31.6 in voltage.
 Frequency has not changed yet.
 Waveform is still chaotic but can see on spectrum analyzer.
 This is the **Power Spectral Density**.

-7. Downconversion to baseband or IF
+### 7. Downconversion to baseband or IF
 - *Need to understand this better...*
 - 5.8 Ghz signal is mixed with a local oscillator (LO) which produces:
     - **Intermediate Frequency (IF)**
     - **Direct I/Q baseband**
 - This enables digital sampling

-After downconverter, $5.8 GHz$ signal is shifted down to more manageable frequency.
+After downconverter, 5.8 GHz signal is shifted down to more manageable frequency.
 - Local Oscillator (LO) = 5.78 GHz
 - Mixer output = IF = 5.8 - 5.78 = 20 MHz